 Why business books like this are worth checking out: Tony Robbin’s book is best for entrepreneurs who are looking to invest their profits.
 However, learning the concepts in business books like this will help you make strategic financial decisions.
 In this book, you’ll learn how to invest in the stock market.
 The New York Times bestseller offers success insights such as “Success leaves clues.
 People who succeed at the highest level are not lucky; they’re doing something different than everyone else does.”
 Thus, reminding people to pay attention to what successful people do differently and learning from those who’ve succeeded before you.

 13. The Miracle Morning by Hal Elrod

-Synopsis: The Miracle Morning covers some of the best practices for waking up in the morning.
+Business Book Summary: The Miracle Morning covers some of the best practices for waking up in the morning.
 It teaches readers how to wake up with more energy and motivation.
 He encourages readers to start each day with good habits.
-The book is filled with actionable steps you can follow to ensure you start your mornings on the right foot.
+Business books such as this include actionable steps to improve your mornings.

-Why it’s great: Most people try to change all of their bad habits at once.
+This business book is worth reading because: Most people try to change all of their bad habits at once.
 With The Miracle Morning, Hal Elrod recommends changing a person’s morning habits as a simple but effective solution.
 He goes on to say, “How you wake up each day and your morning routine (or lack thereof) dramatically affects your levels of success in every single area of your life.
-Focused, productive, successful mornings generate focused, productive, successful days—which inevitably create a successful life—in the same way that unfocused, unproductive, and mediocre mornings generate unfocused, unproductive, and mediocre days, and ultimately a mediocre quality of life.
+Focused, productive, successful mornings generate focused, productive, successful days—which inevitably create a successful life—in the same way that unfocused, unproductive, and mediocre morning routines generate unfocused, unproductive, and mediocre days, and ultimately a mediocre quality of life.
 By simply changing the way you wake up in the morning, you can transform any area of your life, faster than you ever thought possible.”
 Starting your day with good habits can transform your entire day and your life.

 14. Lean In by Sheryl Sandberg